-On December 11, 2019, Yuchai entered into a non-deliverable forward foreign exchange contract ("NDF") with China Construction Bank to purchase US\$20.0 million at the forward exchange rate (RMB/US\$) of 7.0901 on December 8, 2020.
+On December 11, 2019, Yuchai entered into a non-deliverable forward foreign exchange contract ("NDF") with China Construction Bank to purchase US\$20.0 million at the forward exchange rate (RMB/US\$) of 7.0901 with maturity date of December 8, 2020.
 The Group accounted for this NDF at fair value through profit or loss.